 Palace of Culture and Science

 As the tallest building in Poland, the Palace of Culture and Science towers over Warsaw’s city centre and offers great views from the 30th-floor viewing terrace.
 Open from 10am to 8pm daily, head up after dark to see the city lit up below.
-The admission price is low at only 20zl per person during the day and 22zl per person in the evening.
+The admission price is low at only 25zl per person.
+The viewing terrace is open from 10am till 8pm.

 Warsaw’s Old Town

 On our first morning, we headed straight for the Old Town, which is as picturesque and quaint as the name suggests.
 Just a short walk from the city centre, we arrived for breakfast and set up camp at one of the many cafes.
 People-watching is a great way to spend time and the Old Town offers plenty of opportunities to do just that.

 A fantastic way to see the Old Town and learn more about it’s tumultuous history is to book a walking tour.

 Surprisingly, the Old Town isn’t actually old at all.
 The majority of the historical buildings were completely flattened by bombs during World War II and have been reconstructed over the years; a true testimony to the resiliency of the Polish people.
 According to history books and photographs, the Old Town looks as amazing today as it did before the war.